Rahul-JOON/Sleepfit/README.md

 ## Hackathon Log -
 ## 25-09-2022
+### 11 : 59
+Firebase connectivity has been established but it can only write for now.
 ### 03:11
 A responsive UI of sleepfit is ready!
 Just need to add the relevant backend now.
 ## 24-09-2022